What is a pest plant?

 Many plants have been brought to New Zealand by gardeners because they are pretty.
 Some plants need special help to survive in New Zealand's climate - it might be too hot, cold or wet to do well and require a lot of help from the gardener.
 However, some plants find the warm, wet climate absolutely perfect and they grow even better than in their home countries.
 When these spread they can become pest plants.

 Northland Regional Council's role and policies

-The Northland Regional Council (NRC) has adopted the Northland Regional Pest Management Strategies, which declares certain weeds as pest plants.
+The Northland Regional Council (NRC) has adopted the Northland Regional Pest and Marine Pathway Management Plan, which declares certain weeds as pest plants.

 We have the responsibility under the Biosecurity Act for managing the pest plants in our region, apart from five plants which are considered nationally important.
 The responsibility for the control of these five Class A plants rests with the Ministry of Agriculture.
 The five Class A plants are cape tulip, Johnson grass, salvinia, water hyacinth and water lettuce.
 Cape tulip, salvinia and water hyacinth are present in Northland.

 Under the Biosecurity Act, we develop our own strategies for other pest plants that are a problem in Northland.
 We have asked the public to nominate plants that they want controlled.
 The NRC has put all 73 pest plants nominated for inclusion by the public through a screening process based on the requirements of the Biosecurity Act.
 The Act requires weeds to be assessed for the impact they have economically, environmentally and culturally (Māori).

 The Council classifies weeds on their current and potential impact to Northland on the basis of the way in which they affect cultural values, ecological values, human health, soil and water, production, public infrastructure, public safety, recreation and international trade.
 The most serious weeds usually feature in many categories, but not necessarily all of them.